quicwg/base-drafts/draft-ietf-quic-qpack.md

 The decoder chooses when to emit Insert Count Increment instructions (see
 {{insert-count-increment}}).
 Emitting an instruction after adding each new dynamic table entry will provide the most timely feedback to the encoder, but could be redundant with other decoder feedback.
-By delaying a Insert Count Increment instruction, the decoder might be able to coalesce multiple Insert Count Increment instructions, or replace them entirely with Header Acknowledgements (see {{header-acknowledgement}}).
+By delaying an Insert Count Increment instruction, the decoder might be able to coalesce multiple Insert Count Increment instructions, or replace them entirely with Header Acknowledgements (see {{header-acknowledgement}}).
 However, delaying too long